Providing Divorce Mediation Services Throughout California

 Nope.
 Texas and Florida routinely reject California reforms.
 While ideas may float around (e.g., prenatal parental support), each state has their own formulas, and timeframes.

-3. Mediation is now required everywhere
+3. Child Support Mediation is now required everywhere

 Only a few states still actually require mediation for custody disputes (Oregon does); child support mediation is still voluntary in most cases – but judges are recommending that families mediate so that they can avoid having conflict in court.